Pence subpoenaed by special counsel investigating Trump - KTVZ

 Pence’s office declined to confirm he had been subpoenaed.
 A spokesman for the special counsel declined to comment to CNN on the matter.

-CNN previously reported that months of negotiations preceded the subpoena to the former vice president.
+Months of negotiations preceded the subpoena to the former vice president, CNN has reported.

+Justice Department prosecutors had reached out to Pence’s representatives to seek his testimony in the criminal investigation, according to people familiar with the matter.
+Pence’s team had indicated he was open to discussing a possible agreement with DOJ to provide some testimony, one person said.

+That request occurred before the department appointed Smith to oversee two Trump-related investigations, the January 6-related probe and another into alleged mishandling of classified materials found at the former president’s Mar-a-Lago residence.

 The-CNN-Wire